rabbitmq/rabbitmq-website/site/connections.md

 A connection leak on monitoring charts can be identified as an monotonically growing number of client connections.

-It is also possible to see how many file handles and sockets a specific node has, which can be useful in determining connection leaks as well.
+It is also possible to see how many file handles and sockets does a specific node have, which can be useful in determining connection leaks as well.
 The following chart demonstrates a very stable number of sockets open on a node: